lornearnold/SimCenterBootcamp2024/docs/_sources/source/lecture_videos_part2.rst.txt

 Programming in C
 ================

-Day 1: Introduction to C
+Session 1: Introduction to C
 ------------------------

 There are a number of short videos to be watched prior to attending Day 1.
 A pdf of the presentation used in these videos is `available here <https://github.com/NHERI-SimCenter/SimCenterBootcamp2022/blob/master/presentations/C-Day1.pdf>`_